 This park is huge, spread over 3 hectares, and there’s LOTS to play on.
 Plus, there’s a great walking/ cycling track that goes all the way to Sydney Olympic Park.
 In fact, if you don’t have your own bike, you can hire one.
 The Armory Wharf Cafe is by the water and a great spot for lunch or brunch.
 And there is also another kiosk next to the water playground.
 Keep in mind though that parking can be an issue on weekends and during school holidays.

 The playground consists of many swings (2 toddler, 4 normal and 1 round netted one), 3 metal slides (can get hot in summer) which you access by climbing or by walking up the side of the hill, a snake swing, nets to climb, a few long tunnels to crawl through, flying fox, water park and ample space to run around and kick a ball or fly a kite.
+Note: the water play area is only running from 1pm to 5pm during the summer school holidays.

 The playground isn’t shaded but if you get there early, you will be lucky enough to find some shade to sit under.
 There are a few BBQ facilities available however you cannot book them.
 First in first serve with the shelters.